 Implementation of the new guidance

-The Royal Pharmaceutical Society will take on the role of approving consultant pharmacists posts on behalf of the NHS in England and Wales and the Department of Health in Northern Ireland.
+The Royal Pharmaceutical Society will take on the role of approving consultant pharmacists' posts on behalf of the NHS in England and Wales and the Department of Health in Northern Ireland.
+A consultant pharmacist curriculum and the credentialing programme have also been created.
 More information can be found on their website.
 Existing consultant pharmacist posts that were approved through the previous processes will not be expected to be re-approved.